UPDATE: The Crisis in Darfur – Researching the Legal Issues

 The Commission of Inquiry report further described incidents of abduction, sexual slavery, and the particular dangers faced by girls and internally displaced persons (IDPs).
 For additional information, see the section on refugees and IDPs below.

-The U.S. State Department’s Country Reports on Human Rights Practices for Sudan likewise documents the prevalence of rape and other forms of violence against women in the Darfur region.
-The 2010 Human Rights Report for Sudan documents gender-based violence, citing that women in Darfur were “assaulted, raped, threatened, shot, beat, and robbed.”
-The report also discusses access to justice problems for women facing gender-based violence.
-Country Reports on Sudan are available online from the U.S. State Department for 1999-2010.
+The U.S. State Department’s Country Reports on Human Rights Practices or Sudan likewise documents the prevalence of rape and other forms of violence against women in the Darfur region.
+The 2013 Human Rights Report for Sudan documents gender-based violence, citing that women in Darfur were “assaulted, raped, threatened, shot, beat, and robbed.”
+The report also discusses the fact that most victims of rape do not report the crimes.
+Country Reports on Sudan are available online from the U.S. State Department for 1999-2013.

 International organizations have reported findings similar to those documented by the United Nations and the U.S. State Department.
 A 2004 report from Amnesty International, Sudan: Darfur: Rape as a Weapon of War: Sexual Violence and Its Consequences, gives detailed information on the prevalence of rape in Darfur, the problems of stigma and ostracism, and the international legal standards that address the issue.

-In addition to the refugee crisis, Sudan must support a huge population of internally displaced persons (IDPs).
+Of the 7.5 milli0n in South Sudan who are in dire need of humanitarian assistance, 1.9 million are internally displaced persons (IDPs).
 The UN Guiding Principles on Internal Displacement defines IDPs as “persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, in particular as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural or human-made disasters, and who have not crossed an internationally recognized state border.”
-The Internal Displacement Monitoring Centre (iDMC) gives between 4.5 and 5.2 million as the current statistic on the number of IDPs in Sudan.
-The UNHCR reports that there are 1,548,000 IDPs in Sudan and an additional 76,100 individuals in IDP-like situations.

 Refugees and IPDs face horrific violence at the hands of government forces and militias as part of a campaign of “ethnic cleansing.”
 Rape and sexual violence have been used as a method to terrorize the women and girls in this vulnerable population.
 A 2005 Human Rights Watch Briefing Paper on sexual violence in Darfur notes that internally displaced women are at particular risk for rape when collecting firewood or fetching water.
 The practices of public rape, gang rape, beatings and whippings, and sexual mutilation as documented by the 2005 International Commission of Inquiry report are echoed in this Human Rights Watch paper.